GoodIntentionsAssistant/gi/docs/docs/intents/parameters.md

 If your key was 'date' in your intent you can call, `request.parameters.value('date');` for the value.

-If a parameter is required and is not specified by the users input request.js will change the intent to be `Sys.Errors.ParametersFailed` and an error message is displayed.
+If a parameter is required and is not specified by the users input request.js will change the intent to be `App.Errors.ParametersFailed` and an error message is displayed.
 This saves putting additional code into your intent to handle validation and exceptions.

 ~~~javascript